IBM/kif/docs/tutorial.md

 > `(3a)` (**Statement** (**Item** [IBM](http://www.wikidata.org/entity/Q37156)) (**ValueSnak** (**Property** [official website](http://www.wikidata.org/entity/P856)) https://www.ibm.com/))<br/>
 > `(3b)` (**Statement** (**Item** [IBM](http://www.wikidata.org/entity/Q37156)) (**ValueSnak** (**Property** [inception](http://www.wikidata.org/entity/P571)) 16 June 1911))

-The [`Or`][kif_lib.Or] constructor can be used to construct alternatives more conveniently from collection of values.
+The [`Or`][kif_lib.Or] constructor can be used to construct "or" compositions more conveniently from collection of values.
 For example:

 ```py
 from kif_lib import Or